LargePanda/GEAR_Network/README.md

 4. Check
 'website_input' folder should have: profile.json, papers.json
 'gephi_input' folder should have co-citation and co-authorship matrices
+5. After get output from Gephi
+Navigate to root of the package, open 'scripts', right click "run_after_gephi", choose "Run as Administrator"

 #### Mac:
 Open terminal and type the following lines one by one ending with ENTER